DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

    - `deviceCloneId`: The ID of a sample device from which telemetry data will be copied.
    - `device_profile_id`: The ID of the device profile associated with the sample device.
    - `keys`: A list of telemetry keys to copy from the sample device to the new device (e.g., `["battery", "temperature"]`).

+   - **Improvement suggestion**: Define this variables as env variables.

 3. **Set environment variables** in the Lambda console:
    - In the Lambda function settings, under **Environment Variables**, add the following variables: